10. How to Pay for a War: Part 2#

 Thus, in this problem all the matrices apart from \(B\) may depend on the Markov state at time \(t\).

-As shown in the previous lecture,
+As shown in the previous lecture, when provided with appropriate

 the LQMarkov

-class can solve Markov jump LQ problems when provided with the
+class can solve Markov jump LQ problems.

 The function below maps the primitive matrices and parameters from the above